ElsevierSoftwareX/SOFTX_2020_155/README-cmake.txt

 Tell it which dolphin group to listen to, and where to put the data.

-Configuring daqd_shmem
+Configuring daqd

-Daqd_shmem needs to know which mbuf to read from and its size.
+Daqd needs to know which mbuf to read from and its size.

 set parameter "shmem_input" = "ifo";
 set parameter "shmem_size" = "104857600";